cobber/Notifications/README.md

 Notifications are a more generic concept, there are no levels and no restrictions to the kinds of messages which can be sent.

-The intention of Notifications is that they can be used by any module without being bound to a specific purpose.
+The intention of Notifications is that they can be used by any module for any purpose.
+The ability to carry additional data also makes it possible for objects to refer to themselves (providing callbacks) or structured, additional information which can be used directly by the receiver.

 Using Notifications in modules:
 -------------------------------